 Filmmakers will often use hard light in serious, mysterious, and sometimes gloomy scenes too.

 Well, you don’t always have to make hard light.
 The sun is the largest source of hard light already.

 But, the tricky part of using the sun as your source of light is placement (again).
-Avoid shooting at noon, bring some reflectors and place your subject carefully to create the artistic type of hard light.
+Avoid shooting at noon, bring some reflectors, and place your subject carefully to create an artistic type of hard light.

 Window light is also a potential candidate for hard lighting, sadly it relies on the sun positioning outside the window.
 You can’t solely rely on nature and its elements for the perfect shooting conditions.